Welcome to our best 8 person tent review!

 Which 8 person tent is easiest to set up?

 Larger tents can sometimes be a struggle to setup.
 Will any of these tents leave you scratching your tent or arguing with poles?

-Winner: Coleman Instant Cabin Tent
+Best for one person set up: Coleman Instant Cabin Tent

 With it’s pre-attached poles and instant pitch technology, this Coleman tent can be set up in seconds – even if you’re doing it alone.

-Winner: Coleman Instant Cabin Tent
+Best for fast set up: Coleman Instant Cabin Tent

 Whilst none of these tents should cause you any trouble if you’re car camping, they are not going to be easy to carry for long distances.
 Tents this size are often bulky and heavy.

 The Kodiak is by far the heaviest tent due to its canvas fabric.